 Loan repayments are “amortised”.
 This is quite a tricky concept to get your head around so please bear with us when we try to explain it.
 Even though in most cases, the amount of money you pay back to your lender each month will be for the same amount, interest will make up a bigger proportion of that payment earlier on during your repayment schedule than later on.
 If you have a mortgage, it works in exactly the same way.

 That’s why, if you swap mortgage provider every two or three years, the amount left on your mortgage doesn’t seem to go down that much.

-Payday loan companies and short term loan companies levy something called “simple interest” on a daily basis meaning that their loans are “amortised”.
+Payday loan companies and short-term loan companies levy something called “simple interest” on a daily basis meaning that their loans are “amortized”.
 If you pay off your payday loan or short term loan earlier, then you can make some real savings.